-Old English pipe "musical wind instrument," also "tube to convey water," from Vulgar Latin *pipa "a pipe, tube-shaped musical instrument" (source also of Italian pipa, French pipe, Old Frisian pipe, German Pfeife, Danish pibe, Swedish pipa, Dutch pijp), a back-formation from Latin pipare "to chirp or peep," of imitative origin.
-All tubular senses ultimately derive from "small reed, whistle."
-Meaning "device for smoking" first recorded 1590s.
-Pipe-bomb attested from 1960.
-Pipe-cleaner recorded from 1863.
+Old English pipe "simple tubular musical wind instrument," also "tube for conveying water," from Vulgar Latin *pipa "a pipe, tube-shaped musical instrument" (source also of Italian pipa, French pipe, Old Frisian pipe, German Pfeife, Danish pibe, Swedish pipa, Dutch pijp), a back-formation from Latin pipare "to chirp or peep," of imitative origin.

 All the tubular senses ultimately derive from the meaning "small reed, whistle."
 From late 14c. as "a tube or duct of the body."
 From mid-15c. as "one of the tubes from which the tones of an organ are produced."
 Meaning "narrow tubular device for smoking" is recorded by 1590s.
 As "the sound of the voice," 1570s.

 Pipe-bomb, "home-made bomb contained in a metal pipe," is attested from 1960.
 Pipe-cleaner, "piece of wire coated with tufted material," is recorded from 1863.
 Pipe-clay "white clay suitable for making smoking pipes" is attested by 1777.